typedb/typedb-docs/10-query/01-match-clause.md

 </div>

 #### Leave the roles out
-We can always chose to not include the lable of roles when matching a relation.
+We can always choose to not include the label of roles when matching a relation.
 This, especially, makes sense when matching a relation that relates to only one role.

 <div class="tabs dark">